Andrewneteye4343/scDock/Tutorial/README.md

 In this tutorial, we will demonstrate how to utilize scDock with GSE218563 dataset from NCBI GEO website (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE218563).
 This scRNA dataset contains 16 kidney tissue samples from control and diabetic nephropathy (DN) mice.

 ● Data preparation:
 Please manually download those data to your computer.
 Please rename the files as illustrated in the example below for 10x Cell Ranger data.
-For example, each sample directory should contain the following files:
+Each sample directory should contain the following files:
 `barcodes.tsv.gz`
 `features.tsv.gz`
 `matrix.mtx.gz`